archiejs/archiejs-docs/modules.md

 ## Part 1 - Creating modules - Different semantics of Archiejs modules

 There are multiple ways of creating archiejs modules.
 In below example, we will start with a very simple module (which does nothing and is composed in a single function) and move towards more complex examples.
-This might be lengthy, because its comprihensive.
+This is lengthy because its comprihensive.
 You may not need to read this word by word.

+What have we covered :-

+- A module setup function is its constructor
+- Receiving config options in setup function
+- Providing a single service
+- Providing multiple services
+- A module with services in different js files
+- Using consumes tag for injecting dependencies
+- Services written as es5 and es6 objects
+- Using promises in setup functions
+- Injecting a class, instead of a singleton object

 ### Simple Modules

-#### One function module - does nothhing
+#### A module setup function is its constructor

 We will create a very simple module which does not provide or consume any service.